-The Directors have considered the Company's investment objective, risk management and capital management policies, its assets and the expected income from its investments while factoring in the current economic conditions caused by the outbreak of COVID-19 as discussed further in the Chair's Statement on page 12, the Portfolio Adviser's Review on page 20 and in Note 20 on pages 111 to 112.
+The Directors have considered the Company's investment objective, risk management and capital management policies, its assets and the expected income from its investments while factoring in the current economic conditions caused by the outbreak of COVID-19 as discussed further in the Chair's Statement, the Portfolio Adviser's Review and in Note 20.
 The Directors are of the opinion that the Company is able to meet its liabilities and ongoing expenses as they fall due and they have a reasonable expectation that the Company has adequate resources to continue in operational existence for the foreseeable future.
 Accordingly, these financial statements have been prepared on a going concern basis and the Directors believe it is appropriate to continue to adopt this basis for a period of at least 12 months from the date of approval of these financial statements.